centria/algo-and-data/docs/part0.md

 ## Grading

 * Due to public demand, the grading has been changed and clarified a bit.
 * The course tasks consist of weekly(ish) exercises.
-They are all graded, usually 1 point per exercise (more points per larger/more difficult exercise).
+They are all graded, usually 2 points per exercise (more points per larger/more difficult exercise).
 Each week will have roughly 10 points (some might have 8, some 12), so **30 points in total**.
 * A student must get at least 30 points in total to pass the course, and 54 to get a grade 5.

 |Points | Grade |